-We hope by now you are completely settled into life on board.
-Sail to Paxos and Anti-Paxos, marvelling at how your beautiful yacht harnesses the wind to glide almost silently between the islands.
+By now you are settled into the swing of life on board.
+Sail to Paxos and Anti-Paxos, marvelling at how your beautiful yacht glides almost silently between the islands.
 Stop over in Lakka, for the bluest water – or perhaps Gaios for a cosmopolitan evening in town.

-The Paxos islands are a truly phenomenal playground for yachts.
-With caves, coves and beaches galore – and all within a short hop of each other – you can spend all day gently meandering around the islands exploring.
-Maybe this evening you take dinner on board, prepared by our wonderful chefs.
+The Paxos islands are a phenomenal playground for yachts.
+With caves, coves and beaches galore you can spend all day gently meandering around the islands exploring.
+Enjoy dinner at anchor, prepared by your wonderful chef.

-After a couple of days exploring, this evening you could enjoy a quiet stop in Longos.
-This is our favourite sleepy town on the Paxos islands, often overlooked for being tiny – that’s precisely why we love it.
-With a few exceptional restaurants, a beach bar best accessed by paddleboard and some lovely boutique shops, we’re quite often here a couple of times in the week…
+Longos is our favourite sleepy town on the Paxos islands, often overlooked for being tiny – but that’s exactly why we love it.
+Offering some excellent restaurants, a beach bar best accessed by paddleboard and a few boutique shops, we’re quite often here a couple of times in the week…

-Enjoy a brilliant sail back to Corfu, surfing waves and enjoying your powerful yacht.
-Perhaps this evening you’ll stop in Petriti, a working fishing village on the base of Corfu.
-With some of the freshest fish to be found in the islands, either step ashore to a renowned seafood taverna or hail the fisherman first thing in the morning for catch of the day.
+Enjoy an upwind sail back to Corfu, surfing waves and enjoying your powerful yacht.
+Stop in Petriti, a working fishing village on the base of Corfu.
+Eat some of the freshest fish to be found in the islands.

 For your last evening on board your crew can take you to the UNESCO jewel of Corfu, the Old Town – or to the famous Durrells ‘White House’ taverna.
 Enjoy a final evening before disembarking.
 We hope to see you on board again soon!

 It is time to say goodbye to the brew and start dreaming about your next sailing adventure!